|My Favourite Planet > English > Middle East > Turkey > Selçuk > |

 "The cedar and the juniper tree have the same uses and good qualities, but, while the cypress and pine yield resin, from the cedar is produced an oil called cedar-oil.
 Books as well as other things smeared with this are not hurt by worms or decay.
 The foliage of this tree is like that of the cypress but the grain of the wood is straight.
 The statue of Diana in the temple at Ephesus is made of it, and so are the coffered ceilings both there and in all other famous fanes [temples], because that wood is everlasting.
 The tree grows chiefly in Crete, Africa, and in some districts of Syria."

-Vitruvius, Ten Books on Architecture, Book II, chapter IX, Timber, section 13.
+Vitruvius, The ten books on architecture, Book II, chapter 9, Timber, section 13.
 Translated by Morris Hicky Morgan and Albert A. Howard.
 Harvard University Press and Oxford University Press, 1914.
-Reprinted by Dover Publications, New York, 1960.
+At Project Gutenberg.

 3. Roman copies of the Artemis statues